priyankaghule2906/DSAProblems/src/main/java/binarysearch/binarysearch.md

 Idea : There is a catch in the problem, the given array is sorted.
 The idea is to use Binary Search to find the floor of a number x in a sorted array by comparing it to the middle element and dividing the search space into half

+The array is sorted in ascending order.
+This allows us to efficiently search for the floor using binary search, rather than scanning the array one element at a time.

+When we look at the middle element of the array:
+If the middle element is smaller than 𝑥 x, it could be the floor, but we need to check if there’s a larger element (closer to 𝑥
+x) on the right side.
+If the middle element is greater than 𝑥 x, it cannot be the floor, so we move to the left side.
+By narrowing down the search space this way, we can quickly find the floor.

 ```